keya-dialog/jsalt-dialogue-lab/README.md

 }
 ```

-Please, also cite the qlora project on which our work is built on.
+Please, also cite the [artidoro/qlora](https://github.com/artidoro/qlora) project on which our work is built on.
 ```
 @article{dettmers2023qlora,
   title={QLoRA: Efficient Finetuning of Quantized LLMs},